TNET-SNU/mmTLS/README.md

 ssh box1.kaist.ac.kr
 ```

-Run 'my_ips' app with option -p and -l on the middlebox machine.
+Run the script 'run-mmtls-middlebox-dpi.sh' which executes 'my_ips' app with option -p and -l on the middlebox machine.

 '-p' option means 'my_ips' should do DPI on the decrypted content.